wonghang/jleague_rating/README.md

 The data is stored in `japan_soccer.csv`.
 It consists of all Japan League football matches from 2005 Jan 1 to 2015 Dec 31.
 The data was collected from various sources by me.

-The meaning of the field as follows
+The meaning of the field:

 | field | meaning |
 | --- | --- |